-Policy G1 - A Built-Up Area Boundary Strategy for Great Gransden

-Development proposals within the Great Gransden Built-Up Area Boundary defined in Figure 7 (page 40) will be supported subject to the location, size and design of the development respecting the character in the immediate area and the settlement as a whole.

-- a.
-Development proposals outside the defined Built-Up Area Boundary will be resisted other than the following cases: - the development comprises a rural exceptions housing scheme referred to in Policy G2, located on the edge of the Built-Up Area Boundary in safe walking distance to village amenities. - residential development that complies with one or more of the exceptional circumstances set out in paragraph 80 of the NPPF 2021: or - the development comprises development specifically allowed for by the following policies in the Local Plan - LP10 the countryside, LP19 Rural Economy, LP20 Homes for Rural Workers, LP22 Local services and community facilities, LP23 Tourism and Recreation, LP33 Rural Buildings and LP38 water related development. - b.
-To be supported, all development proposals must - maintain or enhance residential amenity of neighbouring properties and deliver good levels of amenity for future occupiers of the proposed scheme. - demonstrate that necessary infrastructure is in place or will be provided to serve the development; - demonstrate safe and suitable access for vehicles without undermining pedestrian safety or accessibility - Residential development proposals will be expected to provide a housing mix suitable for meeting local needs - 7.1.20 There are no community action plans associated with policy G1.
+Policy G1 - A Built-Up Area Boundary Strategy for Great Gransden in Figure 7 ent proposals within the Great Gransden Built-Up Area Boundary defined 7 (page 40) will be supported subject to the location, size and design of the ent respecting the character in the immediate area and the settlement as a opment proposals outside the defined Built-Up Area Boundary will isted other than the following cases: • the development comprises a rural exceptions housing scheme referred to in Policy G2, located on a site contiguous with the Built- Up Area Boundary and within easy and safe walking distance to village amenities. • residential development that complies with one or more of the I circumstances set out in paragraph 80 of the NPPF 2021; or • the development comprises development specifically allowed for by the following policies in the Local Plan - LP10 the countryside, LP19 Rural Economy, LP20 Homes for Rural Workers, LP22 Local services and community facilities, LP23 Tourism and Recreation, LP33 Rural Buildings and LP38 water related development. b.
+To be s supported, all development proposals must • maintain or enhance residential amenity of neighbouring properties and deliver good levels of amenity for future occupiers of the proposed scheme. • demonstrate that necessary infrastructure is in place or will be provided to serve the development; • demonstrate safe and suitable access for vehicles without undermining pedestrian safety or accessibility • Where the scale permits residential development proposals will be expected to provide a housing mix suitable for meeting local needs (see Paragraph 7.1.17).